The Question Everyone's Asking

 Short answer: Yes, but not the same way.

-Here's what's actually happening—and what you need to do about it.
+Here's what we know so far—and what you need to do about it.

 The AI Overviews Reality Check

-Google's AI Overviews (formerly Search Generative Experience) now appear in 84% of informational searches and 31% of commercial searches.
+Google's AI Overviews (formerly Search Generative Experience) are appearing in a significant portion of informational and commercial searches.
 They sit above position #1, consuming prime screen real estate.

 What this looks like in practice: